 RFE/RL’s Iranian Service: Radio Farda

-Radio Farda breaks through government censorship to deliver accurate news and provide a platform for informed discussion and debate to audiences in Iran.
+In one of the world’s most repressive media environments, Radio Farda breaks through government censorship, providing accurate news and a platform for discussion and debate.

 Facts & Stats about Iran